1. Take the GRE/GMAT now!

 4. Write Your Essay

-In this year’s MSF application (for Fall ’21 start), there is a new essay question as follows: “Who in the business world do you most want to model your career after and why?
+In this year’s MSF application (for Fall ’22 start), the essay question as follows: “Who in the business world do you most want to model your career after and why?
 How do you believe the MSF Program will help you follow in this person’s footsteps?”
 The essay should be double spaced and 2 pages max.
 You may write about someone who you know personally or someone who is a well-known business leader.
 Please focus on someone you would like to emulate, not just someone you admire.